In the current COVID-19 pandemic, even at LEVEL 1 please note the following –

 If you are unable to attend your appointment we ask that you ring and cancel as this enables someone else to take your slot.
 If visits are booked and not cancelled, or not attended, a cancellation fee may be charged.
 Likewise if you are late for your appointment, it may not be possible to see you when you finally arrive.
 This is because the doctor is booked at the later time and already seeing that patient.
 Sometimes the doctor or nurse may be able to accommodate a late arrival but please do not be offended if they can not.
 Regrettably you may also be charged for the “missed” appointment because you have denied another patient that appointment time.

-Medical procedures for minor surgery, IUCD insertion & removal, insurance and immigration medicals and “all over check ups” require at least half hour appointments.
+Medical procedures for minor surgery, IUCD insertion & removal, insurance medicals and “all over check ups” require at least half hour appointments.

 Whilst we make every effort to run to time there are occasions when unexpected emergencies, or a consultation running over time, may cause delays.
 Naturally we can not predict emergencies, or important health matters causing delays, so please be understanding if the doctor or nurse runs late.

 Please note – our new on-line Patient Portal service, Health365 is now available.
 To contact the Practice on-line please register for Health365 with reception next time you visit.
-You will then be able to make appointments on-line, order repeat prescriptions, ask a non-urgent question, obtain test results and generally manage your health at your convenience.
+You will then be able to make appointments on-line, order repeat prescriptions, ask non-urgent questions, obtain test results, and generally manage your health at your convenience.
 The Patient Portal service is accessible through http://www.health365.co.nz once you have registered for the service.
 Each individual will require a personal email address to register for the portal.